Linz: Culture

 The city is now home to a vibrant music and arts scene that is well-funded by the city and the state of Upper Austria.
 Between Lentos Art Museum and the "Brucknerhaus", is the "Donaulände", which is also referred to as "Kulturmeile" ("culture mile").
 This is a park alongside the river, which is used mainly by young people to relax and meet in summer.
 It is also used for the Ars Electronica Festival in early September and the "Stream Festival", which takes place annually.
 In June, July and August the "Musikpavillon" is placed in the park where musical groups of different styles perform on Thursdays, Fridays, Saturdays and Sundays free of charge.

 Linz has other culture institutions, such as the Posthof, which is near the harbour, and the Stadtwerkstatt, which is by the river Danube.
 The Pflasterspektakel, an international street art festival, takes place each year in July in and around the Landstraße and the main square.
 Linz was the European Capital of Culture in 2009, along with Vilnius, the capital of Lithuania.

-On 1 December 2014 Linz was accepted into the international network of UNESCO Creative Cities (UCCN) as a City of Media Arts.
-Currently 69 cities worldwide are members of the Creative Cities network, which is divided into seven thematic categories: literature, film, music, folk art, design, media art and gastronomy.
-The title goes to cities which enrich urban life and successfully involve society in electronic art forms through the sponsorship and integration of media art.
-Seven more cities can call themselves City of Media Arts: Enghien-les-Bains, Lyon, Sapporo, Dakar, Gwangju, Tel Aviv-Yafo and York.